Lacquer is a waterproof and durable sealant, meaning removing it from wood is hard. So, how to remove it?

 Here is a guide to this:

-- Clean the finish with a dry rag to remove dust and debris.
+- Clean the finish to remove dust and dirt.

-- Re-apply the lacquer thinner to the leftover sealant.
+- Re-apply lacquer thinner to the leftover lacquer sealer.

-- Use mineral spirits to remove the residue of the thinner.
+- Use mineral spirits to remove the lacquer thinner residue from the wood.

 For this step, you’ll need these: